retrocomputacion/retrobbs/docs/readme.md

   - Librosa module replaced by audioread and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.
   - Removed legacy raw audio streaming code.
   - Fixed broken AUDIOLIBRARY formatting when a filename contains non-latin characters.
   - Fixed broken Streamlink support.
-Added Twitch stream example to config.ini
+Added Twitch stream example to `config.ini`
   - SLIDESHOW now plays PCMAUDIO for the correct amount of time.
   - SIDStreaming flushes the input buffer when the stream is canceled.
   - Fixed board/inbox message list order changed from newest thread first to thread with newest message first.
   - Board/Inbox message list now displays author of the latest message in each thread.
   - When reading a public board message thread, the date for the current message is displayed in the header next to the author.
   - SendProgram and SendRAWFile moved from main script to the common.filetools module.
+  - Documentation rewriten in markdown format

 ---
 # 1.2 The *Turbo56K* protocol